2026 Definition

-Nearshore outsourcing is the practice of delegating business operations to companies in nearby countries that share similar time zones, cultural alignment, and geographic proximity.
+Nearshore outsourcing (sometimes written "near shore outsourcing" or "near-shore outsourcing") is the practice of delegating business operations to companies in nearby countries that share similar time zones, cultural alignment, and geographic proximity.
+The term covers nearshore call centers, near shore contact centers, and near shore BPO arrangements where the provider sits within a few hours' flight and the same business day as the buyer.
 According to the Deloitte Global Outsourcing Survey, nearshore delivery has become one of the fastest-growing segments in outsourcing, driven by demand for real-time collaboration and cultural compatibility.

 If you have spent any time researching outsourcing, you have probably encountered three terms used almost interchangeably: onshore, nearshore, and offshore.
 They sound like they describe the same thing with minor geographic differences, but the practical implications for your business are substantial.
 Understanding the distinction matters because it directly affects communication, cost, quality, and how much of your own time you will spend managing the relationship.